Skip to content Accessibility statement

 In this masterclass, Professor Arlene Holmes-Henderson will explain routes into policy engagement, and the benefits of sharing academic research with policymakers in government, parliament and the devolved nations.
 This will be a practical and interactive session, with the opportunity to ask questions and design a strategy for getting started.

-This session is open to members of staff in the Arts and Humanities Faculty.
+This session is open to all staff.
+It will be of particular interest to researchers working in the arts, humanities and social sciences.
 No prior experience of policy engagement is required.

 Register your attendance